RB-93/MusicalStructure/README.md

 ## Description:

 This project was created as a part of the Android Basics Nanodegree and for Google India Scholarship Challenge 2k18.
-The goal is to design and layout the flow for the structure of a Music Player app.
+The goal of this project is to design and layout the flow for the structure of a Music Player app.
 * In this project, I have build an app to play music from the user’s library of music.

 ## Challenges: